Living Benefits

 Disability Insurance

-- SOLO Essential Disability Income guarantees acceptance if your clients meet the criteria by answering three simple eligibility questions.
+- SOLO Essential Disability Income guarantees acceptance for accident coverage if your clients meet the criteria of the three eligibility questions.

 Health Insurance